 - You may be able to decrease your tax on income earned in the United States.

 Starting a new business or extending an existing one to a new country may be a thrilling yet challenging task.
-The complexities of establishing a business in a foreign country can be overwhelming, especially given today’s political and economic uncertainties.
+The complexities of establishing a business ideas in a foreign country can be overwhelming, especially given today’s political and economic uncertainties.
 Non-citizens should take the necessary procedures and use all of the resources available to them in order to succeed in their endeavours.

 Types of Business Entities You Can Open in the US

 There are currently two types of business entities that non-residents can form in the US.: